mispy-archive/dropblame/README.md

 `drop blame /path/to/Dropbox/file`

 Any additional arguments will be passed to git blame.
 First time you run this you will be asked for configuration details to connect to Dropbox, which will be stored in ~/.dropblame/config.yml.

+Note that this can only go back as far as the Dropbox API will allow, which is currently 100 revisions.